matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 # Gateway protocol versioning and upgradability

 One of the hardest part about gateway (GW) is how do we synchronize interaction between L1 and L2 parts that can potentially have different versions of contracts.
-This synchronization should be compatible with any future STM that may be present on the gateway.
+This synchronization should be compatible with any future CTM that may be present on the gateway.

 Here we describe various scenarios of standard/emergency upgrades and how will those play out in the gateway setup.

 # General idea

 We do not enshrine any particular approach on the protocol level of the GW.
-The following is the approach used by the standard Era STM, which also manages GW.
+The following is the approach used by the standard Era CTM, which also manages GW.

 Upgrades will be split into two parts: